u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/reordering.rst

 the :guilabel:`Reordering Rules` tab at the top of the form.

 To manage all reordering rules for every product, go to :menuselection:`Inventory --> Configuration --> Reordering Rules`.
-From this dashboard, typical bulk actions in Odoo can be performed such as exporting data or archiving rules that are no longer needed.
+From this dashboard, typical bulk actions in Thrive Bureau ERP can be performed such as exporting data or archiving rules that are no longer needed.
 As well, the :guilabel:`Filters`, :guilabel:`Group By` or triple-dotted menu on the form are available to search for and/or organize the reordering rules as desired.